zwoefler/Tetris-Python-Game/README.md

     - [ ] Level 8
     - [ ] Level 9
     - [ ] Level 10
+- [ ] Build a main menu:
+    - [ ] Select your starting-level
+    - [ ] After the game is finished, drop back to the main menu
 - [X] Find out how many points you get per dropoff of a piece and cleared rows per level